 Located on the Scatter Joy Acres program site in the Florence area of Omaha, NE, I am collaborating with Joy Bartlett and the rest of the Scatter Joy team to set up a teaching apiary.
 This will add to the opportunities for youth and others to learn about beeing successful and self sufficiency on the farm.

 The teaching apiary will be managed by Tony “Big Bear” Sandoval.
-There are a couple of people acting as assistant managers to help get tasks done and work with interns and apprentices as well.
 The youth and others that interact with Scatter Joy Acres will be able to watch and learn about bees and becoming a beekeeper while the honey and beeswax that are harvested from the hives will help in crafts and fundraising for Scattered Joy Acres.

 You Can Help